maplibre/maputnik/README.md

 ## Develop

-Maputnik is written in ES6 and is using [React](https://github.com/facebook/react) and [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/api/).
+Maputnik is written in ES6 and is using [React](https://github.com/facebook/react) and [MapLibre GL JS](https://maplibre.org/projects/maplibre-gl-js/).

 We ensure building and developing Maputnik works with the [current active LTS Node.js version and above](https://github.com/nodejs/Release#release-schedule).